 Various chemical reactions occur within the cacao bean when it is roasted.
 We roast our beans in a modified coffee roaster in 5kg batches.
 We like to roast light and slow – to allow the sugars to caramelise in the bean and the natural flavours to develop.
 Our roaster allows us to control the heat input to the beans at each development stage, whilst rotating the beans to ensure each bean is evenly roasted - a level of control and consistency not achievable with oven roasting.

 We then crack the roasted beans to separate the outer husk from the nibs using a modified grain mill.
 The nibs and husks are then separated by a process called winnowing.

 We add nibs and a small percentage of cocoa butter to a heavy stone grinder called a melanger.
 We then add sugar and grind for up to 72 hours reducing the particle size of the ingredients.
 This 3-day process also works to mellow the chocolate, eliminating the volatile acids and bitterness commonly associated with dark chocolate.

 We age our chocolate for 2-3 weeks to allow the flavours to develop further.
 Much like cheese or fine-wine, chocolate changes and enriches over time.

 After ageing, we temper the chocolate, aligning its crystal structure to stabilise the chocolate and give it a crisp snap.
 We temper in 3kg batches and hand-pour the chocolate into bar-shaped moulds.

 We wrap our bars by hand in Vegware compostable sheets, sealed with our signature 'Handcrafted in Glasgow' label.
 We then label, stamp and fold our boxes by hand.
 Our beautiful boxes are made from recycled coffee cups.
-All our packaging is from recycled sources and 100% recyclable.
+All our packaging is from recycled sources and 100% recyclable or compostable.

 It is our attention to detail at each and every stage which sets Bare Bones Chocolate apart.